VoltDB is an in-memory, transaction processing database. It excels at managing large volumes of transactions in real-time.

 Export is an ongoing process rather than a one-time event

 The outcome of exporting data is that information is used by other business processes, not as a backup copy for restoring the database

 The target for exporting data from VoltDB may be another database, a repository (such as a sequential log file), or a process (such as a system monitor or accounting system).
 No matter what the target, VoltDB helps automate the process for you.
 This chapter explains how to plan for and implement the exporting of live data using VoltDB.

 VoltDB lets you automate the export process by specifying certain tables in the schema as sources for export.
 At runtime, any data written to the specified tables is sent to the selected export connector, which queues the data for export.
 Then, asynchronously, the connector sends the queued export data to the selected output target.
 Which export connector runs depends on the target you choose when configuring export in the deployment file.
-Currently, VoltDB provides connectors for exporting to files, for exporting to other business processes via a distributed message queue, and for exporting to other databases via JDBC.
+Currently, VoltDB provides connectors for exporting to files, for exporting to other business processes via a distributed message queue or HTTP, and for exporting to other databases via JDBC.
 The connector processes are managed by the database servers themselves, helping to distribute the work and ensure maximum throughput.

 Figure 15.1, “Overview of the Export Process” illustrates the basic export procedure, where Tables B and D are specified as export tables.

 Note that you do not need to modify the schema or the client application to turn exporting of live data on and off.
 The application's stored procedures insert data into the export-only tables; but it is the deployment file that determines whether export actually occurs at runtime.

 When a stored procedure uses an SQL INSERT statement to write data into an export-only table, rather than storing that data in the database, it is handed off to the connector when the stored procedure successfully commits the transaction.
 Export-only tables have several important characteristics: